mihanovak1024/mihanovak1024.github.io/_pages/about.md

 - prototype of <b style="color:#00adb5">Headerbidding</b> Ad solution in collaboration with MaxAds

 Thanks to my great mentors and managers [Nevena Veljković](https://si.linkedin.com/in/nevena-veljkovic-a00961b8), Marko Pistotnik and <b style="color:#00adb5">Matic Standeker</b>, I've advanced both mentally and professionally!
 Thanks for all the great advices and help, I really do appreciate it!

+# Career Switch
+ Being an Android developer for the past **7 years**, I wanted to see what else is out there.
+ I decided to pursue the career of a <b style="color:#00adb5">FullStack Engineer</b> as it forces you to know all the specifics of
+ - Frontend Engineer
+ - Backend Engineer
+ - DevOps Engineer

+and later on gives you the possibility for easier transitioning into any of the above specialised fields or just staying as a FullStack Engineer.

+This career switch would be the best choice in order to really become a <b style="color:#00adb5">generalist</b> and tackle any problem thrown in my face.